“Authentic Asian flavour cooked instantly for Homesick Foreign Landers”

 This dry curry pork dish counts about 350 kcal per serving.

-Tips: Get the instant curry packet from any supermarket stores.
-Try to locate it at dry goods section.
+Tips: Packet curry powder in various brands is available in major supermarkets (dry goods or spices compartment).
 Alternately, get the meat curry mixes from India store in the wet market.
 The store seller will mix the necessary curry spices for you, when you tell her/ him that it is to be used for cooking dry curry pork (S$0.70 – S$1 worth of amount should be sufficient).
+For convenience sake, may also use instant meat curry paste, for stronger taste, too.